US-CBP/open-source-policy/practice.md

 #### Exceptions

 CBP currently has several, mission-critical projects for which we will not ever release the source code.
+If source code contains any mission-critical, proprietary, sensitive, or an organization outside CBP owns the copyrights, DO NOT release to GitHub.